Trio of Top Boutique Hotels in Greenpoint Brooklyn

 Franklin Guesthouse

-The smallest and newest of the trio of boutiques, opened in April 2016, the 23 room Franklin Guesthouse is located on chic Franklin Street.
-Bright, colorful and welcoming rooms, here with slatted blond wood panel walls and partitions, are slightly more Scandinavian in feel than the other two properties though just as upscale.
+The smallest and newest of the trio of boutiques, the 23-room Franklin Guesthouse is located on chic Franklin Street.
+Bright, colorful, and welcoming rooms, here with slatted blond wood panel walls and partitions, are slightly more Scandinavian in feel than the other two properties though just as upscale.

 Room at Franklin Guesthouse in Greenpoint Brooklyn